opengeospatial/CoverageJSON/README.md

 A daily build of the candidate Community Standard is available [here](https://opengeospatial.github.io/ogcna-auto-review/21-069.html).

-CoverageJSON has a [JSON Schema](https://covjson.org/schema/dev/coveragejson.json) which can be used in the CoverageJSON [Community Playground/Sandbox](https://covjson.org/playground/)
+CoverageJSON has a [JSON Schema](https://covjson.org/schema/dev/coveragejson.json) which can be used in the CoverageJSON [Community Playground/Sandbox](https://covjson.org/playground/).

-The starting point for the standard was the [work by Jon Blower and Maik Riechert of Reading University](https://covjson.org/), under the auspices of the EU Framework 7 MELODIES project in 2015, and other usage by NASA, NCAR and others.
+The starting point for the standard was the [work by Maik Riechert and Jon Blower of the University of Reading](https://covjson.org/), under the auspices of the EU Framework 7 MELODIES project in 2015, and other usage by NASA, NCAR and others.

 As there had been little development, though plenty of use, of CoverageJSON since the end of the EU project, and there was no clear governance framework, some key supporters of the format agreed to ask OGC to adopt CoverageJSON, unchanged, as an OGC Community Standard.